robertseaton/robertseaton.github.com/_posts/2013-05-27-what-makes-a-problem-important-2.markdown

 lives than it is to work on something where you have a 5% chance of saving a million lives.

 Working on something hard is not in and of itself virtuous.
-Most of the people working on research in pure mathematics are working on hard problems.
-Given how disconnected pure mathematics is from reality, just donating some spare money to a charity is probably more important than working on the millenium problems.
+People working on research in pure mathematics are working on hard problems, butiven how disconnected pure mathematics is from reality, just donating money to a charity is probably more important than working on the [millenium problems](http://www.claymath.org/library/monographs/MPPc.pdf).

-At this point, you think, "Yeah, but sometimes pure mathematics does have important real world consequences."
+You might think, "Yeah, but sometimes pure mathematics does have important real world consequences."
 I agree.
 This is not a real objection, though.
 We are again talking about the likelihood of doing a lot of good.

-One could argue, for example, that there is a chance you might have some kind of powerful insight into  many of the world's greatest ills by setting the record for most olives eaten in a sitting.
+One could argue, for example, that you might have some kind of powerful insight into  many of the world's greatest ills by setting the record for most olives eaten in a single sitting.
 The chance is neglibible.
-You would be better served by direct work on solving world hunger, etc.
+You would have a higher likelihood of success by working directly on solving world hunger, etc.

 ## If Not Me, Then Who?

 > It has always appalled me that really bright scientists almost all work in the most competitive fields, the ones in which they are making the least difference.
 In other words, if they were hit by a truck, the same discovery would be made by somebody else about 10 minutes later.
   <span id="quote-attribute">Aubrey de Grey</span>

-It is important to take in account context when deciding whether or not to work on a problem.
+It is important to consider context when deciding whether or not to work on a problem.
 Consider two scenarios:

 1. Curing a rare disease that will save 20 lives per year.
 Discovering